lukepolo/laracart/readme.md

 ## Features
 * Display Currency along with Locale
 * Easy Session Base Usage
 * Totals / SubTotals with taxes
+* Items have locale and currency and tax separate from the cart
+* Multiple Cart Instances
+* Unique Item Hash that is updated after every update to the item
 * Option can have prices and are calculated in the totals and sub totals

 ## Installation